ashleychontos/sort-a-survey/docs/pipeline.rst

 Pipeline
 ========
-Used with the command line interface (CLI), which will accept the command line arguments and initialize the appropriate module.
-This includes the main pipeline initialization
+Used with the command line interface (CLI), which will use the command line arguments to initialize the appropriate module.

 .. module:: sortasurvey